-As the National Affairs writer for the Toronto Star, Chantal Hebert is an influential voice on major national issues of the day.
+As the National Affairs writer for the Toronto Star, Chantal Hébert is an influential voice on major national issues of the day.
 But what makes her perspective unique is that, more than any of her peers, she has immersed herself in French-English duality that defines this nation.
 Fluently bilingual, she is an outstanding choice for national conferences and able to provide insight into the many different cultures that make up Canada's political reality.
-In addition to her role at the Star, Hebert is also a columnist for Le Devoir in Montreal, and a weekly participant on the "At Issue" political panel on CBC's The National.
+In addition to her role at the Star, Hebert is a columnist for L’Actualité (for which she won a gold National Magazine Award in 2014) and a weekly participant on the "At Issue" political panel on CBC's The National.

 French Kiss: Stephen Harper's Blind Date with Quebec